pramcistudent/cookbook-project3/README.md

     - Flask is a microframework that I've used to render the back-end Python with the front-end Materialize.
 ## Features
 ### Existing Features
+**Register Account**
 - Anybody can register for free and create their own unique account.
-**Register Account**
-- For existing users passwords and username must match the database.
 **Log In to Account**
-- Users can easily log out of their account with the click of a button.
+- Allows new users to register for a free account.
+The form's username field only accepts alphanumeric values.
 **Log Out of Account**
-- On the *home* page, all recipes are initially displayed with 8-items per page using pagination.
+- Allows users to logout of their account by clicking the 'Logout' link in the navbar/sidenav.
+Upon clicking the button, the user session ends.
+- **Flash Messages**
+- Displayed at the top of the page below the navbar.
+These messages differ based on user interaction and provides helper messages for users.
 **View All Recipe**
-- [**C**RUD] Create or 'add' a new recipe.
+- On the *home* page pagination is used for the unfiltered results to display 8 recipes per page.
+The previous page button is only available if there is a previous page.
+The next page button is only available if there is a next page.
 **Add a Recipe**
-- [C**R**UD] Read or 'review' recipes, either from the main page, or from the...
+- [**C**RUD] Create or 'add' a new recipe will be available for users who are logged in.
+The 'Add' button is located in navigation bar next to the username.
+This will take the user to a full page form that will allow them to submit detailed information about a new recipe as well as adding an image (a remotely hosted image, added by URL) dynamically adding and removing ingredients and steps in the recipe method.
 **View a Recipe**
-- [CR**U**D] Update or 'edit' their own user recipes on this page.
+- [C**R**UD] Read or 'review' recipes, either from the main page, or the user recipe page.
+Users can click on the recipe card to displays the recipe's full details on a page.
 **Update a Recipe**
-- [CRU**D**] Delete or 'remove' a user's own recipes.
+- [CR**U**D] Update or 'edit' is available only when the user is logged in.
+Clicking it takes the user to the Edit Recipe page and only the author of the recipe can edit the recipe.
 **Delete a Recipe**
+- [CRU**D**] Delete or 'remove' recipe is only available if the user is logged in and if the user added that recipe.
 ### Features Left to Implement
-Hash passwording for login / Register print / email receipe
+- Hash passwording for login / Register
+- print / email receipe
-Account profile page
+- Account profile page
-Favorites page
+- Favorites page
-Commets section
+- Commets section
-Date recipe added
+- Date recipe added
-Able to upload image
+- Able to upload image
-Star ratings
+- Star ratings
-Allow for multipul images of the recipe to be displayed
+- Allow for multipul images of the recipe to be displayed
 ## Technologies Used